 And that is when I left Julian Williams.

 Those eyes in the image at the top of this story are mine.
 My close friends and family won’t recognize my eyes in that photo because that’s not who I am.
 The screenshots I have shared here are only the tip of the iceberg.
 I only saved those things that I thought I might someday need as a record for the police or if something happened to me.
 This is only a fraction of what he said and did.

 When Julian Williams — in my car, in front of my little boy — twisted my arm while we were driving down the road, threatened to hit me, and cursed at me, that’s when I left.
 When we got to his house, he menaced me outside of my car and forced open my door.
 He was still nervous about going further in front of my child, but it only would have taken one time for him to become comfortable with it and I knew this.

 Because miss him I did.
-There is an intensity to many abusive relationships that is addictive.
+There is an intensity to many abusive relationships that can be addictive.
+An abuser loves as intensely as he abuses.
 I loved Julian.
 Julian loved me, albeit in his own sick way.
 I was convinced that no one could hurt me when I was with Julian.

 He protected me fiercely and in a way that was terrifying to me — he wasn’t above going after the most random people, including ex-boyfriends and my ex-husband, to seek a revenge that I didn’t need.
 He was even jealous of my dead first husband and tried to destroy our photos.
 Julian protected me from everyone except the person most dangerous to me: himself.